NYULibraries/nyu-archivesspace-documentation/plugin_documentation/plugin_integration.md

-# Plugin Documentation for Archives Space
+# Plugin Integration into source code for Archives Space
 This documentation is about the current NYU workflow to add plugins to the ArchivesSpace source code.

 Currently, the workflow is as follows: